fleet-actions/ec2-runner-pool-manager/docs/getting-started/advanced-configuration.md

 !!! tip "Be generous with `usage-class: spot` :fish:"
     Telling the controlplane to use spot instances for the workflow?
 Cast your net wide!
 Defer to the generous `c* m* r*` defaults to ensure that AWS always has capacities for your instances when your workflow asks for these instances.

+!!! success "The Right Match: `allowed-instance-types`"
+    Similar to `usage-class`, the controlplane is able to discriminate instances from the shared resource pool given the patterns and instance types specified in `allowed-instance-types`.

 ## 3. Advanced AMI and `pre-runner-script` Strategies

 Bake as much in to the AMI image as you can to ensure timely startup times.
 As per [Quickstart](../getting-started/quickstart.md), feel free to use Runs-On's machine images to not worry about any of this.
 However if you do decide to roll your own, there are a couple of hard requirements to ensure proper functionality:

-- [x] `git` & `docker`: For checking out code and running containers
+- [x] `git` & `docker`: Checking out code and running containers
-- [x] `aws cli`: Instances to send and receive signals from the controlplane via dynamodb
+- [x] `aws cli`: Controlplane communication via dynamodb
-- [x] `libicu`: For configuring instances against github actions as a self-hosted runner
+- [x] `libicu`: Configuring instances against github actions as a self-hosted runner

 ### `pre-runner-script`

 Here are some recommended scripts when using various bare AMI images.

-!!! tip "Refining recommended scripts"
+!!! info "Refining recommended scripts"
     If any of these scripts do not work to initialize the runners, feel free to raise a pull request!
 It would be much appreciated ~ 🙏

 ??? example "Amazon Linux 2023"